European shares rise after UK rate cut, lifted by financials and industrials

 * French group BIC also surges after H1 update

-The STOXX 600 rose 0.7 percent, although it is down 7.7 percent so far in 2016.
-The pan-European index extended gains after the Bank of England cut interest rates for the first time since 2009 and revived bond purchases, while Britain's FTSE turned higher and ended up 1.6 percent.
+The pan-European STOXX 600 index rose 0.8 percent by 1132 GMT, although it remains down 7.5 percent so far in 2016.
+The index extended gains after the Bank of England cut interest rates for the first time since 2009, while Britain's FTSE turned higher and was up 1.4 percent.

 "Today's BoE action is a significant step in attempting to support the UK," said Nandini Ramakrishnan, Global Market Strategist at JP Morgan Asset Management.

-The prospect of lower rates and more monetary stimulus measures from the BoE and European Central Bank (ECB) have enabled European stock markets to recover from the hit they suffered in late June, following Britain's shock vote to quit the European Union.
+The prospect of lower rates and more monetary stimulus measures from the Bank of England and European Central Bank (ECB) have enabled European stock markets to recover from the hit they suffered in late June, following Britain's shock vote to quit the European Union.

 Europe's continuing corporate earnings season delivered relatively upbeat news from a few heavyweights.